-When making a purchase like a car or a house, most people don’t have the lump sum of cash sitting around to buy it outright, so they borrow money to finance it.
-Rates vary depending on your credit score and the amount you’re borrowing, but usually, the buyer and seller can come to an agreement.
+When purchasing something like a car or a house, most people don’t have the lump sum of cash sitting around to buy it outright, so they borrow money to finance it.
+These borrowing rates vary depending on your credit score and the amount you’re borrowing, but usually, the buyer and seller can come to an agreement.

 What is Margin?